Forewarned is forearmed!

 Extensive guidelines for the preparation Pest Risk Analyses are provided by the FAO.

-The following tables are derived from the CABI Invasive Species Compendium profiles for each of the species listed, and gives a general indication of the major pathways for each of the species listed.
+The following tables are derived from the CABI Invasive Species Compendium profiles for each of the species listed, and gives a general indication of the major pathways.
 Additional sources are indicated in the key.

 1 Vectors and pathways are terms used to describe how pests and diseases get from place to place (or person to person).
 The terms are used frequently in a biosecurity context, but sometimes with different meanings to different people.
 Here, we've used both terms in the tables as some of the ways described are considered to be vectors, and some are pathways (although people might define them differently).